 Sticky fingerprints were lifted from the aquarium and piggy bank.

-- The painted footprints were measured.

-- The chunk of chocolate candy was collected for examination.
+The painted footprints were measured.
+The chunk of chocolate candy was collected for examination.

 It appeared there were teeth imprints.

-- The white powdery substance by the piggy bank was carefully placed in a plastic bag and taken to the forensic chemist for identification.
+The white powdery substance by the piggy bank was carefully placed in a plastic bag and taken to the forensic chemist for identification

 Using the clues found at the crime scene, determine which of these four suspects is the "barefooted burglar"?
 What do you think was the motive for this crime?
 Write the results of your findings and convince a jury of your peers.